There is much to know when considering the purchase of a condominium. Research up front will make for happy unit owners after closing!

 The condo fee is a monthly charge that is used to run the condominium.

-There is no exact formula for what is the correct amount to be put into reserve each month, however, condominium complexes with a stable condo fee that look to be in good shape are generally putting enough away.
-What is called a Reserve Study is done by some associations to be sure the expenses and reserves are adequate for the foreseeable future.
+There is no exact formula for what is the correct amount to be put into reserve each month; however, condominium complexes with a stable condo fee that look to be in good shape are generally putting enough away.
+A reserve study is done by some associations to be sure the expenses and reserves are adequate for the foreseeable future.

-Central A/C units, windows, skylights, bulkhead and slider doors and the items that service only your unit are generally yours.
+Generally, central A/C units, windows, skylights, bulkhead and slider doors, and the items that service only your unit are yours.
 And, before you decide a condo fee is too high, be sure you know what it includes!

-A condo complex can be self managed by a group of trustees or it can be managed by an on site or off site professional management company who reports to the trustees.
-Again, be sure to review this form of government in the Condo Docs.
+Basically, there are two ways – a condo complex can be self-managed by a group of trustees or it can be managed by an on site or off site professional management company who reports to the trustees.
+Again, be sure to review this form of government in the condo docs.

-- What are the Rules and Regulations I must live by?
+8. What are the rules and regulations I must live by?

-Part of the Condo Docs are the Rules and Regulations.
+A part of the condo docs are the rules and regulations.
 These ensure that unit owners know what is expected of them and what they can also expect.
 Be certain you understand and can abide by them or you will be an unhappy unit owner.
-These Rules and Regs. are made with uniformity, safety and consideration to other unit owners in mind given a more dense form of housing than a single family home.
+These rules and regs are made with uniformity, safety, and consideration to other unit owners in mind, given a more dense form of housing than a single family home.

-Condominium life can be fun and enjoyable for those that prefer other activities rather than mow, garden or shovel.
-I have lived condo life for 30 years now so if you really want to know what it’s like and what your choices are just give me a call!
-And let me put my 20+ years of real estate experience to work for you!
+Condominium life can be fun and enjoyable for those that prefer to read a good book, have a great day of tennis, golf, or travel rather than mow, garden, or shovel.
+I have lived condo life for 24 years now so if you really want to know what it's like and what your choices are just give me a call!